leuas/Vrdndi/README.md

 Some references:

-- RTX 3060 laptop with 16 GB RAM would be perfectly fine with this project.
+- RTX 3060 laptop with 16 GB RAM works well for this project.
-- M1 Macbook Air with 16 GB RAM could run the inference, but may not be able to train the model
+- M1 Macbook Air with 16 GB RAM can run the inference, but likely cannot train the model

 ## Usage/Examples

 Quick start:

 Show the basic model inference.
-For detail adjustment of the demo, please see the docstring in ``demo.py``
+For detailed adjustments of the demo, please see the docstring in ``demo.py``

 ```bash
 cd Vrdndi/scripts